yarishiitg/google-clone/README.md

 # google-clone
-Google Clone using html and css
+Google Clone using HTML5 and CSS3